I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

-There are three start positions.
-Using a given number of discs or blocks of different size, the aim is to move all the blocks from one position to another in the minimum number of moves possible.
+There are three start positions labelled A, B and C. Using a given number of discs or blocks of different size, the aim is to move all of them from one position to another in the minimum number of moves possible.

-The example below shows the six possible aims using 5 blocks.
+The example below shows the six possible combinations involving start position and moving the topmost block.

 Rules for moving the blocks